Benchmarking at the Edge of Comprehension: Benchmarking Beyond Human Capability

 Consider the difference between confirming that a 50-page proof is entirely valid versus checking whether a specific step follows from the previous, given an alleged error.
 The first task may be infeasible; the second is often tractable.

-\begin{definition}[Witness-admitting domain] A task domain is \emph{witness-admitting} if incorrect answers admit \emph{witnesses of incorrectness}, i.e., objects $w$ that certify an error and can be verified using only a local excerpt of the answer.\footnote{While a formal mathematical definition goes beyond the scope of our work, a direction may be to define the answer as a directed graph with $n$ nodes where each represents part of the proof, and the budget to certify an error is $\mathcal{O}(\log n)$ or $\mathcal{O}(1)$.} \end{definition}
+\begin{definition}[Witness-admitting domain] A task domain is \emph{witness-admitting} if incorrect answers admit \emph{witnesses of incorrectness}, i.e., objects $w$ that certify an error and can be verified using only a local excerpt of the answer. \end{definition}

 Examples include counterexamples to claimed lemmas, algebraic errors in specific steps, failing test cases, violated invariants, and internal contradictions.
 In each case, verifying the witness requires examining only a local excerpt, not the complete solution.
 We stress that some domains lack this structure (subjective evaluation, existential claims without constructive proofs), and that our framework applies best where the witness-admitting property holds broadly.